MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt-adaptive.md

     npm i -g @microsoft/botframework-cli
     ```

-1. In a command prompt, navigate to the root directory of your interruption bot sample, generally `..\samples\csharp_dotnetcore\adaptive-dialog\05.interruptions-bot`.
+1. In a command prompt, navigate to the root directory of your InterruptionBot sample, generally `..\samples\csharp_dotnetcore\adaptive-dialog\05.interruptions-bot`.

 Now you are ready to connect your bot to your LUIS resources in Azure using the Bot Framework CLI.